 The original, base amount of revenue collected prior to the redevelopment project continues to go to schools during the length of the brownfield plan.
 In addition, improvements to the site increase surrounding property values and encourage other investment that results in more funding for schools.
-Counties report to the state how much tax increment was captured by TIF authorities, including brownfield redevelopment authorities, downtown development authorities (DDA), and local development financing authorities.
+Counties report to the state how much tax increment was captured by

+TIF authorities, including brownfield redevelopment authorities, downtown development authorities (DDA), and local development financing authorities.
 The local school district is reimbursed annually by the state School Aid Fund.

-The 'incentive' amount to the developer is only realized if the investment achieves the anticipated increased property value.
-The developer must pay for improvements to the site and property taxes must be paid each year.
-The incentive is actually a reimbursement of new taxes generated by the new investment, and the amount of the reimbursement is sized on the amount of eligible activities that are paid for as part of the project.
-The incentive amount is an "up-to" maximum, which can only be achieved if property values rise quickly enough based on the new development's assessed taxable value to generate enough increment to reimburse the developer over a maximum of 30 years.
-Because of this the developer assumes risk that they may not achieve maximum reimbursement due to circumstances beyond their control (lower property tax assessment, recession, etc.) The details of reimbursement (amounts per year, number of years, any additional conditions, etc.) are governed by a Reimbursement Agreement between the Brownfield Redevelopment Authority and the developer.
+The 'incentive' amount to the developer is only Grants awarded will range between \$50,000 and realized if the investment achieves the anticipated \$250,000 but not greater 50% of project costs for increased property value.
+The developer must pay any project.
+Applicants may be eligible for additional for improvements to the site and property taxes must be paid each year.
+The incentive is actually a (\$350,000 total) and up to an additional \$35,000, for reimbursement of new taxes generated by the new project-specific technical assistance, if the applicant investment, and the amount of the reimbursement has completed real estate development training.
+For is sized on the amount of eligible activities that are communities with populations of 15,000 or less, such paid for as part of the project.
+The incentive amount as the City of East Jordan, 30% of the annual funding is an "up-to" maximum, which can only be achieved will be set aside for a period of up to six months of if property values rise quickly enough based on the new development's assessed taxable value to generate development milestones. enough increment to reimburse the developer over a maximum of 30 years.
+Because of this the developer Match on Main assumes risk that they may not achieve maximum This is a reimbursement grant program that supports reimbursement due to circumstances beyond their new or expanding place-based businesses by offering control (lower property tax assessment, recession, up to \$25,000 in funding through an application etc.) The details of reimbursement (amounts per year, submitted, administered, and managed by the local number of years, any additional conditions, etc.) are unit of government, downtown development authority, governed by a Reimbursement Agreement between or other downtown management or community the Brownfield Redevelopment Authority and the development organization where the business is developer. located.